camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 # Throw BPMN Errors from Delegation Code

-In the above example the error event is attached to a Service Task.
-In order to get this to work the Service Task has to throw the corresponding error.
-This is done by using a provided Java exception class from within your Java code (e.g. in the JavaDelegate):
+In the above example the error event is attached to a service task.
+In order to get this to work the service task has to throw the corresponding error.
+This is done by using a provided Java exception class from within your Java code (e.g., in the JavaDelegate):

 ```java
 public class BookOutGoodsDelegate implements JavaDelegate {